 Global air-ticket sales and airline flight demand will suffer due to the loss of business traffic and lower levels of consumer spending on leisure travel.

-– Low business traveler flight demand
+– Low business traveller flight demand

-– Low leisure traveler flight demand
+– Low leisure traveller flight demand

 What is the root cause driving this impact?